 Paint the Picture with a Scope of Work

-How a clear Scope of Work can save you $$$
+How a Clear Scope of Work Can Save you $$$

 Imagine for a moment that you are in an art class with five other people.
 The instructor has provided you with the materials necessary to paint a picture.
 He tells you to paint a field of flowers, with a stream running through it.
-At the end of the class, each of you bring your painting to the front.
+At the end of the class, each of you brings your painting to the front.
 Undoubtedly, each painting – while they contain similar subject matter and elements – will differ.
 For one person, the flowers may all be red, while for another person, there may be a field with all of the colors of the rainbow represented.
 One of you may have painted your stream down the center, while another may have it winding down the side of the landscape.
 Because the instructor was conceptual, the end result was a variety of interpretations of the same instructions.

 With a construction project, most Owners have a specific vision in mind.
 In order to set your project up for success, a concise Scope of Work is a must.
 While the clarity of information in the construction drawings is a huge piece of a project’s success, drawings alone cannot capture all the necessary details which make up the project.